 Pepperdine students work in externship in Southern California, Washington D.C., and London during the Fall and Spring semesters.
 Students also work throughout the nation and the world during the summers through Pepperdine's diverse global programs.

-Students may earn credit for legal work in courts, government agencies, public interest practices, corporate counsel offices, and law firms.
+Students may earn credit for legal work in courts, government agencies, public interest practices, corporate counsel/in-house counsel offices, and law firms.
 Students earn credit based on their hours of supervised work on-site in these law offices.
 To promote critical reflection and to accelerate students' preparation from practice, students participate in faculty-guided workshops, critical journals, and assessment exercises.
 These ensure that the field placements offer excellent, high-quality experiences with effective mentorship from supervising attorneys.
 They also promote formative learning and wisdom for students entering the legal marketplace.